-The guidelines should be read in conjunction with Part A: Character Appraisal of this SPD, as well as chapters 5 - Character-based Growth Principles and 7 - Design Principles for Residential Developments.
-Proposals should respond to the guidelines included in the three chapters forming Part B: Design Guidelines for Good Growth.
+The guidelines should be read in conjunction with Part A: Character appraisal of this SPD, as well as chapters 5 - Characterbased growth principles and 7 - Design principles for residential developments.
+Proposals should respond to the guidelines included in the three chapters forming Part B: Guidelines for Good Growth.

-Case-studies have been chosen to illustrate each of site type.
-It should be noted, however, that no building is exemplary in all respects and case studies may underperform against other criteria.
+Case-studies have been chosen to illustrate each site type.
+It should be noted, however, that no building is exemplary in all respects and case studies may under-perform against other criteria.
 Captions highlight what is particularly successful about each example.

 Applicants are expected to refer to the Tower Hamlets Local Plan 2031 and associated interactive Policies Map to see a full list of policy requirements.
-As noted in the Introduction to the SPD, minor and major developments will have different requirements relating to matters such as affordable housing and amenity space (private, communal and play space) provisions and applicants should refer to these in the Tower Hamlets Local Plan 2031 and Planning Obligations SPD.
-If sites are within or adjacent to a conservation area or listed building; would have an effect on a conservation area or listed building; or if there is a listed building within the site, applicants should refer to additional heritage guidance such as the Tower Hamlets Conservation Strategy (2017), Conservation Area Appraisals and Management Plans, and the Planning (Listed Buildings and Conservation Areas) Act 1990.
+As noted in the Introduction to the SPD. minor and major developments will have different requirements relating to matters such as affordable housing and amenity space (private, communal and play space) provisions and applicants should refer to these in the Tower Hamlets Local Plan 2031 and Planning Obligations SPD 2021.
+If sites are within or adjacent to a conservation area or listed building; would have an effect on a conservation area or listed building (and/or to their settings); or if there is a listed building within the site, applicants should refer to additional heritage guidance such as the Tower Hamlets Conservation Strategy 2027, Conservation Area Character Appraisals and Management Plans, and the Planning (Listed Buildings and Conservation Areas) Act 1990.

 Most Victorian and Georgian terraces within the Central Area are located in conservation areas.
-Generally, planning permission to roof extensions will not be granted due to the potential for harm to the historic environment, with the exception of some conservation areas where Conservation Area Appraisals and Management Guidelines set clear design requirements which extensions need to comply with to be considered acceptable.
+Generally, planning permission to roof extensions will not be granted due to the potential for harm to the historic environment, with the exception of some conservation areas where Conservation Area Character Appraisals and Management Plans set clear design requirements which extensions need to comply with to be considered acceptable.
 This chapter does not cover these circumstances.
-If a proposal falls under these described conditions, applicants should refer to the appropriate Conservation Area Appraisals and Management Guidelines.
+If a proposal falls under these described conditions, applicants should refer to the appropriate Conservation Area Character Appraisals and Management Plans.